Knowledge House

 • Homeschooled children returning to the public school system shall be tested by the school to determine their appropriate grade level.
 Students who return to public high school may lose some or all of their homeschool credits.

 • Arizona is an open enrollment state, and state law does allow partial public school enrollment.
 Homeschooled students have a right to be able to take one or more classes at any public school of their choice on a space available basis.
-1/4, 1/2 and 3/4 funding is provided with ADA money, so the emphasis is primarily focused on high school and middle school classes for this purpose.
-For example, full time at the high school level is 4 classes, so the school would get half the ADA money if a student went to two classes.
+The emphasis is primarily focused on high school and middle school classes for this purpose.

 • Homeschooled children residing within the attendance area of a school shall be allowed to try out for participation in interscholastic athletic competition on behalf of the school.